Toronto doctor questions evidence quality for morning-sickness drug Diclectin

 “This is not the same as saying that the interventions studied are ineffective, but that there is insufficient strong evidence for any one intervention,” the Cochrane review of 41 trials found.

-Disagreements over the quality of the evidence for Diclectin are a good reason to make public as much information as possible about older trials, including the eight-way study, Dr. Persaud said.
+Disagreements over the quality of the evidence for Diclectin are a good reason to make public as much information as possible about older trials, including the 8-way study, Dr. Persaud said.
 His new paper is part of the Restoring Invisible and Abandoned Trials (RIAT) initiative, an effort to dig up unpublished or misreported studies that the BMJ (formerly known as the British Medical Journal) launched in 2013.

 Peter Doshi, an assistant professor at the University of Maryland School of Pharmacy and an associate editor at the BMJ who is spearheading the RIAT initiative, said making information about older trials available can help doctors and patients make the best choices about medications.